Setting up Minecraft Server on Ubuntu or Debian

 java -Xmx1024M -Xms1024M -jar minecraft_server.1.16.5.jar nogui

-And you have an updated Minecraft server running on your Ubuntu or Debian.
+And you are now running an updated Minecraft server on Ubuntu or Debian.

 The first time you run the Minecraft server it creates an EULA (End User Licensing Agreement) file and then exit: